Toggle menu

 A typical 'small society lottery' is a raffle where players buy a ticket with a number on it.
 The tickets are randomly drawn and those holding the same numbered tickets win prizes.
 Another version is a sweepstake - for example, where the participants pay to randomly pick a name in a 'guess the name of the teddy' game.
 The person who guesses the winning name wins the teddy.

-An 'incidental non-commercial lottery' doesn't require any permissions or licences.
+An 'incidental non-commercial lottery' does not require any permissions or licences.
 These are held at non-commercial events, such as school fĂȘtes.
 All ticket sales and draws must take place during the event.

 A 'small society lottery' requires a licence from Breckland Council.
 The society in question must be set up for non-commercial purposes, i.e. charitable.